rd--/stsc3/md/c-smalltalk.md

 _c.reverse.at(n).sorted.collect(f).display_ translates to
 _((c reverse at: n) sorted collect: f) display_.

-## Keywords
+## Optional and Keyword Parameters

-Keyword parameters are disallowed.
+SuperCollider syntax includes optional and keyword parameters.
+These are disallowed in C-Smalltalk.

 They could be allowed for implicit message sends and checked against the primaryFactoryMethod.